 Senate sponsors of the bill signaled that this language was not acceptable to them on First Amendment constitutional grounds.
-On the 138th day of the session, House and Senate conference committee conferees could not agree on this point, and SB 19 was not returned to the floor of either house.
-News accounts generated after the session debates may paint a picture of secretive, non-transparent nonprofit organizations that need reforming, but the issues run much deeper.
+On the 138th day of the session, House and Senate conference committee conferees could not agree on this point, and SB 19 died when it was not returned to the floor of either house.
+News accounts generated after the session debates may paint a picture of secretive, non-transparent nonprofit organizations that need reforming, but the issues run much deeper with some advocacy groups.